 It sounds so simple, but big deep breaths that open the heart and lungs and create space in your body are going to help expand your emotions as well.
 Mindful breathing makes a connection between the body and mind (and the emotions) and helps us come back to a place where we can make conscious choices to be positive.

 The important thing here is to make sure you’re being kind to yourself.
 Overcoming negative thoughts is a journey of many steps.
 Don’t berate yourself if you have negative thoughts!
 That’s negativity – see the cycle!
 Break the cycle by being kind to yourself.
-If this is something you want to work on more, start with these five positive affirmations.

 Focusing on being positive is about being mindful of where your thoughts go and breaking negativity habits by replacing them with new, positive ones.
 It’s a journey, but one so worth taking!
 Start by noticing your thoughts and recognizing patterns and go-to thoughts, then try out one of the suggestions above for each of the five days.
 It’s hard to change the groove of thought patterns, but it is possible and it is worth the effort to be just that bit happier!